awslabs/aws-glue-data-catalog-client-for-apache-hive-metastore/README.md

 b) Database metadata - Response from Glue's GetDatabase operation (https://docs.aws.amazon.com/glue/latest/webapi/API_GetDatabase.html#API_GetDatabase_ResponseSyntax)

+c) Databases metadata - Response from Glue's GetDatabases operation (https://docs.aws.amazon.com/glue/latest/webapi/API_GetDatabases.html#API_GetDatabases_ResponseSyntax), the configs for Databases cache are the sames ones as Database.

-Both these entities have dedicated caches for themselves and can be enabled/tuned individually.
+Both these entities(Table/Database) have dedicated caches for themselves and can be enabled/tuned individually.

 To enable/tune Table cache, use the following properties in your hive/spark configuration file: